roman-milk/roman-milk.github.io/daddys-such-a-fucking-pervert.md

+===

- ****** Daddy's Such A Fucking Pervert ****** byNonStopFunGuy© Lauren grunted, squatting down all the way, gyrating her pelvis until the hole of her cunt felt my cockhead.
+Lauren grunted, squatting down all the way, gyrating her pelvis until the hole of her cunt felt my cockhead.
 With a yelp she sat backwards, my fat cockhead popping into her tight, teen vagina.
 I thrust my pelvis up at that moment, and smelling her sexy feminine aromas while I continued kissing her neck and her slim shoulder, Lauren rocked backward to push a solid inch of my concrete penis into her sloppy twat.
 I couldn't see her, but past our bodies at the side of the bed, Chastity must have had a perfect view of the sex -- with my thighs parted, she was unquestionably staring at Lauren's naked ass and my erection and balls underneath it, with the top of my cock now inside Lauren's body.

  "Uhhh, FUCK" I couldn't help but scream, the slut's cunt was so fucking tight!
 I wrapped my hands around her hips, digging my thumbs into the crack between her torso and legs, to get a good hold of her and slam her down more.
 I laid back, flat on the bed, staring up at her big naked boobs and gorgeous face as we began to fuck.
 She smiled -- she had such a friendly look, I mean, not so much horny as it was amicable.
 Then, in a most not-just-friends way, her face sunk down on top of mine, and her young lips were on my married mouth again, and we began licking each other's tongues and French kissing once more.
 Girl couldn't suck cock good, but she could kiss great.
 Moaning into our kiss, our lips slurped on each other while she began humping me, her ass rising and lowering, pushing more and more of my dick into her cunt.
 Her firm ass was thrusting powerfully, her legs were really strong from being a swimmer, and even though her cunt was tight as a vice, she soon had most of my seven inches of adult meet inside her high school cunt.